 Head to the totally divine market town and foodie destination of Ludlow in Shropshire, complete with castle ruins, narrow streets, markets, speciality food outlets and restaurants galore.
 If you can stay for more than a day, nearby places to visit including Croft Castle and Parklands, Stokesay Castle, Welsh border country and the walks of the glorious Shropshire Hills.

 UNESCO World Heritage listed Ironbridge in Shropshire, is hailed as the birthplace of the Industrial Revolution.
-Now it’s a place to visit to see the famous Ironbridge and Tollhouse designed by Thomas Telford and other museums including the Enginuity hands-on museum, great for kids.
+Now it’s a place to visit to see the famous Ironbridge and Tollhouse designed by Thomas Telford.
+Museums include the Enginuity hands-on museum.
 Craft shops, artisan breweries and cafes along the River Severn complete the scene.

 A round-trip from Stratford can take in the town of Evesham on the River Avon, and one of the lovely ‘honey-toned’ villages of the north Cotswolds, Broadway in Worcestershire for galleries, antiques shops, cafes, hotels and pubs such as The Trumpet.
 The Broadway Deli is delightful for breakfast, coffee and lunch and for stocking upon on local produce and deli items.
 Visit Broadway Tower, the Gordon Russell Museum and the Broadway Museum and Art Gallery (in conjunction with the Ashmolean in Oxford).
 Nearby, discover the extraordinary collections at Snowshill Manor and see lavender fields in from mid-June to early August at Cotswold Lavender.
 The Swan and the Broadway Hotel are two easy foodie favourites.

-Continue to Evesham on the River Avon, once home to a vast Abbey of which only a bell tower, two churches and some walls remain.
-The Almonry museum is well worth a visit for some of the history of the area including the Battle of Evesham.
+Continue to Evesham on the River Avon.
+Once home to a vast Abbey, sadly only a bell tower, two churches and some walls remain.
+Visit the Almonry museum for some of the history of the area including the Battle of Evesham.
 Thirsty?
-Try the Royal Oak pub diagonally opposite the Almonry.
-Evesham has some of the big supermarkets on its outskirts and antiques and more at Craycombe, Fladbury.
-The Valley Evesham has become a major attraction with shopping, cafes and a garden centre/gift shop at its heart, the valley Castle kids’ playground, the Evesham Light Railway and a petrol station at the entrance if you need to fill up before returning to Stratford..
+Try the Royal Oak pub near the Almonry, good for food, too.
+Find antiques here and more at Craycombe, Fladbury.
+The Valley Evesham has become a major attraction with shopping, cafes and a garden centre/gift shop at its heart.
+Also the Valley Castle kids’ playground, the Evesham Light Railway and a petrol station at the entrance..

-Some attractions can take up the best part of a day, especially if you are a real fan of things like cars, roses or deisgner gardens.
+Some attractions can take up a day, especially if you’re a fan of things like cars or gardens.

 — British Motor Museum: Home of the treasures of the British Motor Industry, the British Motor Museum at Gaydon (around 16 miles from Stratford) is the must-see if you’re into classic and vintage cars.